syncfusion-content/winui-docs/winui/Circular-Charts/Legend.md

 ---
 layout: post
-title: Legend in WinUI Circular Chart control | WinUI | Syncfusion
+title: Legend in WinUI Chart control | WinUI | Syncfusion
-description: This sections explains about how to configure the legend and its features title, icons, labels, and template in WinUI Circular Chart (SfCircularChart).
+description: This sections explains about how to configure the legend and its features title, icons, labels, and template in WinUI Chart (SfCircularChart).
 platform: WinUI
 control: SfCircularChart
 documentation: ug
 ---

-# Legend in WinUI Circular Charts (SfCircularChart)
+# Legend in WinUI Charts (SfCircularChart)

 The legend contains list of series data points in the chart.
 The information provided in each legend item helps to identify the corresponding data series in the chart.

-The following code example shows how to enable legend in chart.

 {% tabs %}